 - Measure the overall length of your camper including your hitch.
 Measure accurately - if you do not fit in the assigned space, you will be placed in the next available space that best fits your camper.
 Any camper over 38’ will be placed on the East Side.
 No exceptions.

 - Incomplete camper forms will be returned, as well as forms received without payment

 - Campers must enter at Gate 3.

-- Camper space assignments and parking arrival times will be sent with your camping confirmation paperwork.
+- Camper space assignments and parking arrival times will be emailed with your camping confirmation.

 - Campers are responsible for all blocking and extension cords.
 All electrical cords must have a ground (3 prong plug).
 If they do not, you will not be allowed to plug in until you get one.
 Please bring a long enough extension cord - a 100 foot cord is recommended.